constabulary/getgb.io/content/plugins/gb-vendor.md

 ## Wrapping up

 Setting up, or converting code to a `gb` project is simple.
 Once you’ve done this, you should check your `$PROJECT` directory into a source control.
-This includes any source you have vendored from other projects into your `$PROJECT/vendor/src/` directory.
+This includes the contents of your `$PROJECT/vendor/` directory.